min2ha/ukwa-site/content/collection/2372/index.en.md

   "title": "Independent Arts Organisations", "startDateText": "19-07-2010",
   "highlights": [],
   "description": "This collection will bring together independent arts organisations from around the UK \u0096 providing an overview of activity that is inherently itinerant and ephemeral.
-This collection will also provide an insight into how artists and curators are using current technologies and advancements in networking to promote and showcase their activity.\r\n", "id": 2372,
+This collection will also provide an insight into how artists and curators are using current technologies and advancements in networking to promote and showcase their activity.\n", "id": 2372,
   "field_publish": true,
   "targetIds": [